Cosmology with voids: Voids in numerical realizations of the cosmic web

-We generate realizations of the cosmic web in various cosmological models (table~\ref{tab:cosmic}) with $n = 256^3$ to 2048$^3$ point particles in cubic regions of 250 to 5000~\hinvMpc\ to a side.
+We generate realizations of the cosmic web for the cosmological models and parameters listed in table~\ref{tab:cosmic} with $n = 256^3$ to 2048$^3$ point particles in cubic regions of 250 to 5000~\hinvMpc\ to a side.
 Each realization provides a statistically independent snap shot of positions and velocities of mass tracers at a user-specified redshift.
 In one mode we also construct lightcones where redshift is a function of distance from the center of the realization as in a mock redshift survey.
 Figure~\ref{fig:adhez5000} shows an example.\footnote{An animation at \href{https://www.astro.utah.edu/~bromley/voidLambdaCDM.gif}{\texttt{www.astro.utah.edu/\~{}bromley/voidLambdaCDM.gif}} shows the growth of large-scale structure in a \LCDM\ universe with the adhesion approximation.
-We illustrate the emergence of structure in the lightcone in figure~\ref{fig:adhez5000} with an animation at \href{https://www.astro.utah.edu/~bromley/voidlightcone.gif}{\texttt{www.astro.utah.edu/\~{}bromley/voidlightcone.gif}}.}
+We illustrate the emergence of structure in the lightcone in figure~\ref{fig:adhez5000} with an animation at \href{https://www.astro.utah.edu/~bromley/voidlightcone.gif}{\texttt{www.astro.utah.edu/\~{}bromley/voidlightcone.gif}}.} Table~\ref{tab:sims} summarizes the various realizations we performed in this study.